 To order your textbooks, visit the Bookstore’s website.

 If you require more information on Distance Studies in general, course materials, and assignment distribution, you can either contact Student Central, or Distance Studies directly at 519-661-2100 or firstname.lastname@example.org

 If you have questions about your Email/Personal Computer account or about OWL, please contact the WTS Helpdesk.

-For a current listing of scheduled Distance Courses in the the Session in which you are interested in enrolling, refer to the appropriate Course Timetable in the Timetables of Scheduled Classes tab.
+For a current listing of scheduled Distance Courses in the Session in which you are interested in enrolling, refer to the appropriate Academic Timetable.
 Filter by Course Delivery type to see a complete listing of online courses offered.

 Note: Students may not take more than 2.5 online credits during the Spring/Summer Session and 3.0 credits during the Fall/Winter Session.
 Students wishing to take more courses by distance must contact their home faculty Academic Counselling Office to request special permission (which could potentially be denied).

 The main difference in registering for a Distance Studies course vs. the non-Distance courses at Western is that when you enroll for your Distance Studies course, you must select an examination center in the second registration step.
 If you do not, you will receive a 'required course needed' error.
 For a list of available examination centers, visit the examinations page.

 Courses Cancelled Due to Low Enrolment